|

 All of the these and previous excepts appear amongÐ and spring

-fromÐroutine but careful observations such as: "The ants appear to be gone
+fromÐroutine but careful observations such as: "The ants appear to

 into winter quarters.
 Here are two bushels of fine gravel, piled up in a